 They are at least 1.5 meters tall and weigh at least 45 kg.

-They have successfully undergone a professional training in the country of origin, recognized and supervised by the relevant governmental authorities and have received a diploma which certifies that they have graduated such a training.
-Israel reserves the right to request that the training will be carried out in accordance with a revised syllabus to be agreed upon between the two Cooperating Authorities.
+They have successfully undergone a professional training in Georgia as nurses or assistant nurses or have completed training/retraining program in homecare (or other relevant training to be agreed upon by the Cooperating Authorities) recognized and supervised by the relevant Georgian governmental authorities and have received the document attesting the formal education (Diploma/Certificate) which certifies that they have graduated such a training.
+Israel reserves the right to request that some or all of the applicants have completed a training curriculum in accordance with a revised syllabus to be agreed upon between the two Cooperating Authorities.It is to be clarified that the applicants will only be employed as auxiliary workers.

 They have English or Russian language proficiency which enables them to communicate with relevant bodies and long term care facilities personnel in Israel.